Last updated Jan 14 2020

 Great CX requires a customer-centric mindset... and a lot of careful work.

-This guide is your introduction to the basics: why CX is important, how to improve it through customer feedback and surveys, plus tips from 100+ CX experts and a report with plenty of CX trends and stats for 2019—so you have everything you need to start delivering an exceptional experience for your customers.
+This guide is your introduction to the basics: why CX is important, how to improve it through customer feedback and surveys, plus tips from 100+ CX experts and a report with plenty of CX trends and stats—so you have everything you need to start delivering an exceptional experience for your customers.

 Customer experience, also known as CX, is your customers’ holistic perception of their experience with your business or brand.